polkadot-developers/polkadot-docs/polkadot-protocol/introduction/glossary.md

 ## Sovereign Account

 The unique account identifier for each chain in the relay chain ecosystem.
-It is often used in the context of cross-consensus (XCM) interactions to sign XCM messages sent to the relay chain or other chains in the ecosystem.
+It is often used in cross-consensus (XCM) interactions to sign XCM messages sent to the relay chain or other chains in the ecosystem.

 The sovereign account for each chain is a root-level account that can only be accessed using the Sudo pallet or through governance.
 The account identifier is calculated by concatenating the Blake2 hash of a specific text string and the registered parachain identifier.